 Finally, following the year end, we have received our first approval from the United States Patent Office to protect TyraTech's key technology which screens plant derived natural compounds, such as essential oils, to identify pesticide activity.
 The technology is incorporated into a platform that is also able to characterize the manner in which these natural compounds interact in a synergistic combination to produce highly potent and non-toxic insecticide and parasiticide products that target specific biological receptors found in invertebrates but not in humans and animals.
-The technology forms the basis of TyraTech's products for the human health, animal health and pesticide markets which target more than \$32 billion in sales globally.
-The patent covers the use of TyraTech's screening technology in the US for a period of 20 years from 24 April 2003.
+The technology forms the basis of TyraTech's products for the human health, animal health and pesticide markets which total more than US\$32 billion in sales globally.
+The patent covers the use of TyraTech's screening technology in the U.S. for a period of 20 years from April 24, 2003.